vindvaki/atom-autocomplete-julia/README.md

 ### Atom (the client)

-- Manages the Julia subprocess
+- Manages the Julia child process
-- Communicates with the Julia subprocess via some API
+- Communicates with the Julia child process through stdio
+- Interprets the suggestion results from the Julia child process

 ### Julia (the server)